skip to Main Content

 Physical Access Approach

-Some physical activity is used by the attackers to collect the information of victims.
+The attackers use some physical activity to collect victims’ information.
 The report can be personal details such as birth, social security number, mobile numbers, or passwords.
-Types of attacks that come under this approach are the pretexting, tailgating, and quid pro quo.
+Types of attacks under this approach are pretexting, tailgating, and quid pro quo.

 Pretexting

-The attackers try to gain the trust of the victims with a new identity.
-After gaining trust, they access the departments, information systems of the targets.
+The attackers try to gain the victims’ trust with a new identity.
+After gaining confidence, they access the targets’ departments and information systems.
 To avoid this, organizations must train their employees regarding threats.
-Safe-harbor must be offered to the subordinates; it is also important to rely on trusted sources only.
+Safe harbor must be offered to the subordinates; it is also important to rely on trusted sources only.

 Tailgating

 This is another social engineering attack that falls under the natural approach.
-The employee who has authorized access to the controlled area is followed by the attackers to control it.
+The attackers follow the employee who has authorized access to the controlled area to control it.

-To avoid tailgating, electronic turnstiles, man traps, photo beam detection, intelligent video, electrified hardware card reader, and other hardware solutions must be implemented.
+Electronic turnstiles, man traps, photo beam detection, intelligent video, electrified hardware card readers, and other hardware solutions must be implemented to avoid tailgating.

 Quid Pro Quo